sudosu404/tailnet-lib/docs/content/docs/getting-started.md

 tailscale:
   providers:
     default: # name of the provider
-      authKey: your-authkey # define authkey here
+      authKey: "" # optional, define authkey here
-      authKeyFile: "" # use this to load authkey from file.
+      authKeyFile: "" # optional, use this to load authkey from file.
 If this is defined, Authkey is ignored
       controlUrl: https://controlplane.tailscale.com # use this to override the default control URL
   dataDir: /data/
 http: